browserup/docs/en/load/why-browserup.md

 #### ...So do I have to worry about containers now?

 Probably not!
-We have a standard container with Java, Javascript, Ruby, Python, Bash, Postman and Curl and some other things ready to go.
+BrowserUp has a standard container with Java, Javascript, Ruby, Python, Bash, Postman and Curl and some other things ready to go.
 It has Chromium installed and ready for each of these languages.
-We call this our browserup/standard image and you get it, plus your assets by default without any setup.
+This image is the browserup/standard image and you get it, plus your assets by default.
-It just works, and you don't need to think about containers.
+It should just work, and you won't need to consider about containers.

-If your needs are off the beaten path, the browserup/custom-base container option gives you an escape valve where you can install anything you want to drive load.
+If your needs are off the beaten path, the browserup/custom-base container option gives you an escape valve where you can install more or less *anything* you want to drive load.